-Our partnerships with government agencies, technology developers, education sectors, policy makers and community groups will help us incorporate real-world insights and link our research to a wide range of real-world applications.
+Our partnerships with government agencies, technology developers, education sectors, policy makers and community groups help us incorporate real-world insights and link our research to a wide range of real-world applications.

 Our researchers are a collective of national and international scholars with expertise in a range of disciplines, including education, health, developmental science, psychology, sociology, digital technologies and media and communication.

 They bring diverse, yet complementary, strengths and an established history of successful partner and stakeholder collaborations, a demonstrable impact on policy and delivery of practical resources and advice.
-Our researchers will be joined by a team of student and early career researchers with drive and passion to contribute to this important field.
+Our researchers are joined by a team of student and early career researchers with drive and passion to contribute to this important field.

 A dynamic team of professional staff work behind the scenes to coordinate and administer the Centre’s operations and activities.